All-Malaya Council of Joint Action: All Malaya Hartal

-The ACCC considered the Revised Constitutional Proposals as being autocratic and irresponsible and it threatened to delay the independence of Malaya indefinitely.
-A decision was made to co-operate with PUTERA-PMCJA (later PUTERA-AMCJA) because it had exhausted all constitutional channels of appeal (the ACCC was a participant in the Government Consultative Committee) and appeal to the British Parliament for the establishment of a Royal Commission to review and reverse the Revised Constitutional Proposals.
+The ACCC considered the Revised Constitutional Proposals as being autocratic and irresponsible, and it threatened to delay the independence of Malaya indefinitely.
+A decision was made to co-operate with PUTERA-PMCJA (later PUTERA-AMCJA) because it had exhausted all constitutional channels of appeal (the ACCC was a participant in the Government Consultative Committee), and appeal to the British Parliament for the establishment of a Royal Commission to review and reverse the Revised Constitutional Proposals.

 Agitation against the Revised Constitutional Approvals grew throughout September with a successful hartal organised in Malacca and Ipoh in protest.
 Emboldened by the success, the ACCC decided to launch a country-wide strike and PUTERA-AMCJA was invited to support the strike.
 A decision was made to hold the strike, to be known as the All Malaya Hartal, on 20 October 1947 to coincide with the opening of the session of the British Parliament where the Revised Constitutional Proposals were to be tabled and debated.

-The hartal turned out to be a major success although UMNO held counter demonstrations in the more rural areas like Senggaram and Bagan Datoh contributing to the rise in ethnic tensions and the cancellation of the planned strike in those areas.
+The hartal was regarded as a success in that it attracted wide participation, with The Straits Times reporting after the fact that "hundreds of thousands of dollars" were lost in trade, with docks, plantations, and mines left unattended, while businesses closed for the day.
+UMNO held counter demonstrations in the more rural areas like Senggaram and Bagan Datoh, contributing to a rise in ethnic tensions and the cancellation of the planned strike in those areas.

 The hartal was also successfully carried out in Singapore, which received the prominent support of the Singapore Chinese Chamber of Commerce led by its chairman Lee Kong Chian.

 Decline and dissolution

 Despite the success of the All Malaya Hartal, the government granted no concessions and differences began to emerge between the ACCC and PUTERA-AMCJA.
-A second Hartal was planned for 1 February 1948 but was aborted when financial support from the ACCC was not forthcoming and was reduced to isolated strikes by the PMFTU.
+A second hartal was planned for 1 February 1948, coinciding with the formal establishment of the Federation of Malaya, but was aborted when financial support from the ACCC was not forthcoming.
+Prominent ACCC members, instead took up seats in the newly formed federal and state legislative councils.
+The second hartal manifested as localised strikes organised by the PMFTU.
 Kuomintang sympathizers had also begun to lobby for the withdrawal of ACCC support from the PUTERA-AMCJA due to the intensification of the Chinese Civil War.

 The implementation of the Federation of Malaya constitution based on the Revised Constitutional Proposals on 1 February 1948 and the decision of the MCP to launch an armed rebellion marked the beginning of the end for the PUTERA-AMCJA coalition and AMCJA as a whole.
 With the declaration of the nationwide emergency, the constituent organisations either withdrew from the coalition, went underground, or in the case of the MDU, voluntarily dissolved itself and the AMCJA ceased to exist as a body.

 Mainstream political developments in Malaya in the following decade came to be dominated by conservative and pro-British groups with a distinctive impact on the historical development of independent Malaya, and later Malaysia, for the next few decades.